Fonds F001 - Vivienne Poy fonds

 Scope and content

 Records in the fonds relate to Vivienne Poy’s family, education, writing and publishing, entrepreneurship, business and community leadership, philanthropy, public service and public profile.
-Record types include business and personal correspondence, speeches, newspaper clippings, awards and photographs, and sound recordings.
+Record types include business and personal correspondence, speeches, newspaper clippings, awards and photographs, and sound recordings that make up an oral history collection.

 The fonds consists of four series: Family and education; Political papers; Personal, business and community; and Awards and Photographs.
 Many of Poy’s records are functionally and thematically interrelated across the four series and between files.